 Education / R&D policy

-In Thailand, there are four deeply entrenched structural constraints that affect governance.
-First, there is the geographically imbalanced character of socioeconomic development, with its concentration of wealth in Bangkok as opposed to provincial Thailand, especially the northeastern region and far south.
-According to the World Bank (2022), 79% of the poor live in rural areas, while the Bangkok Metropolitan Region accounted for almost 50% of GDP and was the recipient of up to 70% of total government expenditure.
-Second, there is an enormous cleavage between the “wealthy and well-born” and the middle class, on the one hand (mostly Thai/Sino-Thai), and the lower classes (tending toward Thai-Lao and other ethnicities) on the other.
-This cleavage has been intensified by the economic fallout of the COVID-19 pandemic (see below).
-Third, there are class-based structural constraints: the country’s entrenched domination by monarchy, associated aristocracy and senior military officers has created significant obstacles to a deeper and more sustainable democratic transformation.
-Such antagonism was exemplified by the 2014 military coup, military rule (2014 – 2019), and recent threats by Prime Minister Prayuth of a return to dictatorship in response to anti-government demonstrations.
-Finally, the COVID-19 pandemic represented a disruptive shock to Thailand.
-It led to an excess death rate of 0.3%.
-It also contributed to an economic contraction of at least 6.5%, reduced private consumption by 1.3%, and led to a substantial increase in unemployment.
-The pandemic limited economic transformation.
-The Prayuth government was also able to use the pandemic as justification for enacting an authoritarian emergency decree.
+There are four deeply entrenched structural constraints that affect governance in Thailand.
+First, socioeconomic development is geographically imbalanced, with wealth concentrated in Bangkok rather than in provincial Thailand, with the northeastern region and the far south being comparatively poor.
+According to the World Bank (2024), 79% of the poor live in rural areas, while the Bangkok Metropolitan Region accounts for roughly 50% of GDP and receives up to 70% of total government expenditure.
+Second, there is an enormous cleavage between the “wealthy and well-born” and the middle class on the one hand (mostly Thai/Sino-Thai) and the lower classes on the other (tending toward Thai-Lao and other ethnicities).
+This cleavage has been intensified by the economic fallout of the COVID-19 pandemic.
+Third, there are class-based structural constraints; the country’s entrenched domination by the monarchy, the associated aristocracy and senior military officers has created significant obstacles to a deeper and more sustainable democratic transformation.
+Finally, the COVID-19 pandemic represented a disruptive shock to Thailand in the period from 2020 to 2022 that was still being felt in 2025.
+The timing of access to effective vaccinations depended on economic class.
+COVID-19 led to an excess death rate of 0.3%.
+It also contributed to an economic contraction of at least 6.5%, a 1.3% reduction in private consumption, and a substantial increase in unemployment.
+The pandemic thus limited economic transformation.

 Structural constraints